-18.0 Children who need a social worker (Child in Need and Child Protection Plans)
+Children who need a social worker (child in need and child protection plans)

 Children may need a social worker due to safeguarding or welfare needs.
-Children may need this help due to abuse and/or neglect and/or exploitation and/or complex family circumstances.
+Children may need this help due to abuse, neglect and complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.